 My parents nevertheless warned me about what could happen if I got caught up on “evil music” too much.

 I think parents should let their teenagers do the things that they want as long as it’s not harmful.
 They should be allowed to wear whatever they want as long as it’s not inappropriate; they should be allowed to listen to the music they choose, and so on.

-What the parents can do is try to give their advice on clothing, music and lifestyle – whether they think it’s good or bad, instead of forcing their fears on us.
+What the parents can do is try to give their advice on best online casino clothing, music and lifestyle – whether they think it’s good or bad, instead of forcing their fears on us.